tonytang-TT/docs-site/docs/README.md

   </div>
   <div class="feature">
     <h2><a href="./contribute/contributing.html">Contributing</a></h2>
-    <p>Learn about how you can contribute to this documentation.
-Read about the Zowe UI and code guidelines to help you contribute to Zowe.</p>
+    <p>Read about various guidelines to help you contribute to Zowe and this documentation.</p>
   </div>
   <div class="feature">
     <h2><a>References</a></h2>